JunyuZhou2002/MarQSim/README.md

 ## Results

 Layout may be different from the original paper.
 Slight variation is expected as the simulation and MarQSim itself introduces randomness.
+The following section shows how to obtain result for each figure/table from the paper.

-**Figures**:
+**Figure 14**: Execute `src/Overall Improvement/exp.py`.
+The result will be output under `ion/` folders.

 **Tables**: